build-on-aws/bedrock-agents-streamlit/README.md

 ![Create alias](Streamlit_App/images/create_alias.png)

-- Next, navigate to the "Agent Overview" settings for the agent created by selecting "Agents" under the Orchestration dropdown menu on the left of the screen, then select the agent.
-Copy the Agent ARN, then add this ARN to the resource policy of Lambda function “PortfolioCreator-actions” previously created in step 3.
+- Next, navigate to the **Agent Overview** settings for the agent created by selecting **Agents** under the Orchestration dropdown menu on the left of the screen, then select the agent.
+Copy the Agent ARN, then add this ARN to the resource policy of Lambda function `PortfolioCreator-actions` previously created in step 3.

 ![Agent ARN2](Streamlit_App/images/agent_arn2.png)

 ## Step 7: Testing the Setup
 ### Testing the Knowledge Base
-- While in the Bedrock console, select “Knowledge base” under the Orchestration tab, then the KB you created.
-Scroll down to the Data source section, and make sure to select the “Sync” button.
+- While in the Bedrock console, select **Knowledge base** under the Orchestration tab, then the KB you created.
+Scroll down to the Data source section, and make sure to select the **Sync** button.

 ![KB sync](Streamlit_App/images/kb_sync.png)

 - You will see a user interface on the right where you will need to select a model.
-Choose the Anthropic Claude V1.2 model, then select “Apply”.
+Choose the **Anthropic Claude V1.2 model**, then select **Apply**.

 ![Select model test](Streamlit_App/images/select_model_test.png)